Healthy Travel Food: The Ultimate Packing Lists for Eating Right on a Trip

 - 6 large carrots (I never saw baby carrots in Europe)

-- A loaf of whole grain bread (a comedy of communication errors in a bakery in Paris taught me that “complet” is the word in France to describe whole grains).
+- A loaf of whole grain bread (a comedy of communication errors in a bakery in Paris taught me that “complete” is the word in France to describe whole grains)

 We’d wash the fruit and carrots, toss all the stuff in a backpack, and stop in a park somewhere to eat each day.